MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/New-Item.md

 ### -Path

 Specifies the path of the location of the new item.
-Wildcard characters are permitted.
+The default is the current location when **Path** is omitted.
 You can specify the name of the new item in **Name**, or include it in **Path**.
+Items names passed using the **Name** parameter are created relative to the value of the **Path** parameter.

+For this cmdlet, the **Path** parameter works like the **LiteralPath** parameter of other cmdlets.
+Wildcard characters are not interpreted.
+All characters are passed to the location's provider.
+The provider may not support all characters.
+For example, you cannot create a filename that contains an asterisk (`*`) character.

 ```yaml
 Type: String[]